Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 **Generative pages & agent feed (model-driven apps)**

-- Al dynamically renders content — low-code or code-first (React / PCF)
+- AI dynamically renders content — low-code or code-first (React / PCF)
-- Agent feed surfaces Al activity in the app sidebar
+- Agent feed surfaces AI activity in the app sidebar
-- WAF: Performance Efficiency + Responsible Al (content must be grounded)
+- WAF: Performance Efficiency + Responsible AI (content must be grounded)

-**Power Platform Al hub (admin dashboard)**
+**Power Platform AI hub (admin dashboard)**

 - Visibility into models, token consumption, and policy compliance
 - WAF: Operational Excellence + Cost Optimization

 Exam Insight

-"Track Al usage across teams" → Al hub.
-"Custom Al in a model-driven app" → generative pages.
+"Track AI usage across teams" → AI hub.
+"Custom AI in a model-driven app" → generative pages.

 #### AI BUILDER & COPILOT CONTROL IN CANVAS APPS

-**Al Builder components** — prebuilt Al for structured tasks:
+**AI Builder components** — prebuilt AI for structured tasks:

 - Text recognition, sentiment analysis, object detection, form processing
 - Use when the task is repeatable and well-defined

-Copilot control — embedded conversational Al in canvas apps
+Copilot control — embedded conversational AI in canvas apps

 - Use when users need freeform, conversational help

 WAF connections:

-- Security — data processed by Al models must follow DLP policies
+- Security — data processed by AI models must follow DLP policies
-- Cost — Al Builder consumes credits; plan capacity and monitor usage via Al hub
+- Cost — AI Builder consumes credits; plan capacity and monitor usage via AI hub

 #### KEY TAKEAWAYS

-- Five pillars plus Responsible Al — address all six in every agentic design, not just the ones that seem most interesting
+- Five pillars plus Responsible AI — address all six in every agentic design, not just the ones that seem most interesting
 - Reliability and Security are the most critical for agents that call external services — circuit breakers and MCP are must-haves
 - Cost Optimization matters at scale — use model routing, caching, and batch processing to control token spend
-- Responsible Al is not a feature, it's a foundation — fairness, transparency, accountability, and safety apply to every agent that makes or influences decisions
+- Responsible AI is not a feature, it's a foundation — fairness, transparency, accountability, and safety apply to every agent that makes or influences decisions
-- Generative pages, Al hub, and Al Builder in canvas apps all connect back to WAF design with performance, security, cost, and responsible Al in mind
+- Generative pages, AI hub, and AI Builder in canvas apps all connect back to WAF design with performance, security, cost, and responsible AI in mind

 ### 4-9 Designing Custom Models in Microsoft Foundry